 Owen . . footballer, sports physio, gin expert and international man of mystery.
-Owen joined us last year and is now our shift manager looking after bookings, events etc. If you want to book a room, he’s your guy.
+Owen joined us last year and is now our deputy manager looking after bookings and fitness.
+If you want to book a room, he’s your guy.
 Also all the babies in creche love him.
 He’s quite useful really.

 A Trustee since 2011 covering customer service and line managing the Centre Manager, I was voted in as Chair in 2017.
 I am a regular user of the fitness classes and I live with my husband, three boys and our dog Buster in Bridge of Allan.
 My day job is running training and development programmes and coaching in leadership and management skills.